reale/bookseed/README.md

 ## Branches

 * the [master](https://github.com/reale/bookseed) branch is the default branch
-* the [gh-pages](https://github.com/reale/bookseed/tree/gh-pages) branch contains the landing page, which is based on the Jekyll theme [compass](https://github.com/excentris/compass) by [Eduardo Rubio](https://github.com/excentris)
+* the [develop](https://github.com/reale/bookseed/tree/develop) branch is the development branch

 ## License notice